The joys of being a Creighton mom

 Lives in: Holualoa, Hawaii

-Son: Hunter Tavares, sophomore in the College of Arts and Sciences
+Son: Hunter Tavares, junior in the College of Arts and Sciences

 Hunter might be far from home, but there's such a strong connection between Hawaii and Creighton — and such a strong support network at the University and among Creighton parents in Hawaii — that Cindy feels at ease.